microsoft/playwright/docs/src/api/class-locatorassertions.md

 * langs:
   - alias-java: hasAttribute

-Ensures the [Locator] points to an element with given attribute.
-If the method is used without `'value'` argument, then the method will assert attribute existance.
+Ensures the [Locator] points to an element with given attribute value.

 ```js
 const locator = page.locator('input');